stopslouching

 Spine & breathing

 A rounded thoracic spine compresses the diaphragm.
-Stretches that extend the upper back (chair-back extension, seated twist) restore vertical alignment — which also improves lung capacity and voice projection.
+Stretches that extend the upper back — chair-back extension, seated twist — restore vertical alignment, which also improves lung capacity and voice projection.

 Eyes

 Screen fatigue makes your face squint and your head jut forward to focus.
-The 20-20-20 rule resets ciliary muscles and disrupts the slouch-toward-screen reflex.
+The 20-20-20 rule resets the ciliary muscles and disrupts the slouch-toward-screen reflex.

-The compounding bit
+The compounding part.

 Open the app